-Create a timeless look for your tablescape year round by making these wooden bead napkin rings!
+Create a timeless look for your tablescape year round by making these DIY wooden bead napkin rings!
 This is an easy do it yourself project that adds style and dimension to your table top.
 Add the tassels to make them extra fun!

 (This post contains affiliate links for your convenience!
 This means that I may make a small commission if you make a purchase after clicking on a link.)